-Creating a Linux System Disk Image from an ISO File
+- Creating a Windows System Disk Image from an ISO File - Creating a Linux System Disk Image from an ISO File

-2.6 How Do I Create a Full-ECS Image Using an ECS That Has a Spanned Volume?
+3.6 How Do I Create a Full-ECS Image Using an ECS That Has a Spanned Volume?

 An ECS used to create a Windows full-ECS image cannot have a spanned volume.
 If you attempt to create an image from an ECS with a spanned volume, when the image is used to create new ECSs, data may be lost.